Ocean Springs

 The Bay Bridge

-The new Biloxi Bay Bridge is 95′ in height at its main span, and supports six lanes of traffic.
-Two lanes of the six-lane bridge opened November 1, 2007.
+The new Biloxi Bay Bridge is 95' in height at its main span and supports six lanes of traffic.
+Two lanes of the six-lane bridge opened on November 1, 2007.
 The new bridge has a curving roadway due to the implemented design-build process.
-In order to speed the process of rebuilding, the main body of the bridge was moved outside of the previous bridge’s debris area.
+In order to speed up the process of rebuilding, the main body of the bridge was moved outside of the previous bridge's debris area.
 The landing points for each side of U.S. Route 90 correspond with the previous bridge.